first95/lessons-learned/2016 for 2017/vision.md

 1) RGB filtering might be faster than HSL

-2) Doing Comman filtering on targets will probably help reduce jitter
+2) Doing Kalman filtering on targets will probably help reduce jitter

 3) For rotating to face a target: a gyroscope will be nessessary.
 An ardupilot doesn't cut it.